zamazan4ik/awesome-pgo/article/article.md

 Advantages:

 * Production is the most representative environment to get the actual workload profile.
-* There is no need to maintain custom near real life workloads, sync them with the actual production workload, monitor a skew between the sample workload and the production, etc.
+* There is no need to maintain custom near real-life workloads, sync them with the actual production workload, monitor a skew between the sample workload and the production, etc.

 Disadvantages: